adamdelancey/ms3-tips/README.md

 ## Further Testing

-- Each link and paticularly aspects of the CRUD functionalities have been tested across the site to ensure everything was working correctly.
+- Each link and particularly aspects of the CRUD functionalities have been tested across the site to ensure everything was working correctly.
 - Throughout the development process, I used the Chrome Developer Tools, specifically by using the print() function to test Python code, as well as for the various CSS designs, particularly around responsiveness.